-- Baseline Distance, or the distance between your receiver and a CORS base station, will impact the ability of your receiver to accurately calculate its position: - While modern GNSS receivers like the RS3 are much better than older systems at remaining accurate at longer baselines, the further you are from the base station, the less accurate you can expect to be. - In theory, baselines up to 36 miles (60km) are possible, but at these distances you may experience significant loss in accuracy, particularly elevation accuracy.
+- Baseline Distance, or the distance between your receiver and a CORS base station, will impact the ability of your receiver to accurately calculate its position: - While modern GNSS receivers like the RS3 are much better than older systems at remaining accurate at longer baselines, the further you are from the base station, the less accurate you can expect to be. - o In theory, baselines up to 36 miles (60km) are possible, but at these distances you may experience loss in accuracy, particularly elevation accuracy. - Longer baseline distances also result in increased time to achieve RTK fix, and higher likelihood you'll keep losing RTK fix in the event of signal obstructions or challenging environments

-- Longer baseline distances also result in increased time to achieve RTK fix, and higher likelihood you'll keep losing RTK fix in the event of signal obstructions or challenging environments - Data Connectivity is also critical for NTRIP applications, and can cause significant issues even where you have strong cell service: - Latency, or the time delay between RTK correction messages being sent and received, can be higher than with radio transmissions.
+- Data Connectivity is also critical for NTRIP applications, and can cause significant issues even where you have strong cell service: - Latency, or the time delay between RTK correction messages being sent and received, can be high with some carriers.
 This means the receiver has to try to compute RTK-accurate positions using older correction information, and may result in loss of RTK altogether. - Cellular networks are often busy, and users are frequently disconnected and reconnected a few seconds later to manage bandwidth.
 While this may not impact a typical smartphone user, it can cause issues with NTRIP as the receiver needs to re-connect to the server and begin streaming corrections again - during which time you likely lose your RTK fix.
+Using a designated IoT or M2M SIM card can help alleviate this issue. - Some users in Emlid forums have reported good performance using data-only SIM cards from EIOT Club, for example.